Kitware/tangelo/README.md

 Fork our repository and do great things.
 At [Kitware](http://www.kitware.com), we've been contributing to open-source software for 15 years and counting, and want to make Tangelo as useful to as many as possible.

+# Acknowledgement

+Tangelo development is sponsored by the Air Force Research Laboratory and DARPA.